clarencetan06/Asg1/README.md

 ~has an automatic slideshow of moments when playing the game ~has a bar below that has buttons that can download game client, download riot companion app ~has socials bar at the bottom
+-about.html:

+-news.html:

+-signup.html:

+-login.html:

--style.css: style page for main page(index html)
+-style.css: style page for all pages
 ~has background
+~styling for everything, all pages
+-normalize.css
+~required

-~styling for navbar, download bar, socials bar at the bottom -jacascript.js: javascript for main page(index html) ~made the slideshow automatic, change picture after 5 seconds, cycles all photos forever
+-javascript.js: javascript for main page(index html)
+~made the slideshow automatic, change picture after 5 seconds, cycles all photos forever -aboutjavascript.js: javascript for about page(about.html) ~